sisl/AA222Project2/README.md

 Yes!
 In python, you can get around the assertion error by calling the `problem.nolimit()` method to allow infinite evaluations.
 In Julia, you can pass in `n = Inf` to optimize.

 #### How long does the autograder take to grade?
-It shouldn't take more than 5 minutes to grade.
+It shouldn't take more than 10 minutes to grade.
 If your submission times-out during grading, please contact us on Piazza.

 #### How are leaderboard scores computed?
-All of the problems are designed to have an optimal value of 0.
+All of the problems are designed to have an optimal value near 0.
 The closer you are to 0, the closer you are to winning!
 The total score is the sum of all 5 problems (all of the problems are weighted the same).
 Constraint violations will still yield finite scores, but subject to huge penalties.

 #### Can I write code outside of the `optimize` function?
 Yes, you can organize your code however you want as long as, at the end of the day, optimize works as described.
 Note that if you decide to create additional files, please make sure to import/include (python/julia respectively) them in your project2 file, or else they won’t be available to the autograder.